sfulay/agora/README.md

         "question_id": 1,
         "content": "Tell me about your work experience", "utterances": [
-          {"text": "I've worked in retail for 5 years.", "is_interviewer": false}, {"text": "The pay was always minimum wage.", "is_interviewer": false}
+          {"text": "What kind of work have you done?", "is_interviewer": true}, {"text": "I've worked in retail for 5 years.
+The pay was always minimum wage.", "is_interviewer": false}, {"text": "How did that affect you?", "is_interviewer": true}, {"text": "It was really hard to make ends meet.", "is_interviewer": false}
         ]
       }
     ]
   }
 }
 ```

+Note: Each utterance represents one complete speaker turn.

 Then import: